questions - call us toll free

 Proper use of safety belts essential

-Since the inception of airbags, there have been cases in which the airbags themselves seemed to cause more harm than good.
-Such events have led some to question whether airbags are worth the risk.
+Since the inception of these safety devices, there have been cases in which they seemed to cause more harm than good.
+Such events have led some to question whether they are worth the risk.
 All evidence indicates that while airbags can cause injuries at times, these safety features are relatively safe and are more likely to save lives when proper precautions are taken.
-Some accidents have indicated that drivers and passengers who are unrestrained or are wearing only the lap portion of the safety belt have incurred serious and even fatal injuries from deploying airbags.
-For this reason, drivers and passengers should always wear their shoulder and lap seat belts when driving a vehicle with airbags.
-Additionally, drivers who sit within 10 inches from the steering wheel are at risk for serious injury from deploying airbags.
-However, when it comes to airbags, the most at-risk groups are infants and young children.
+Some accidents have indicated that occupants who are unrestrained or are wearing only the lap portion of the safety belt have incurred serious and even fatal injuries from deploying airbags.
+For this reason, drivers and passengers should always wear their shoulder and lap belts when driving a vehicle with them.
+Additionally, drivers who sit within 10 inches from the steering wheel are at risk for serious injury from deployment.
+However, when it comes to safety, the most at-risk groups are infants and young children.
 Infants should never be placed in the front seat, and especially in rear-facing child seats.
-It is also recommended that children aged 12 years or younger sit in the back seat and not the front passenger seat.
+It is also recommended that children aged 12 years or younger sit in the back seat and not the front passenger one.